How are Wilms tumors diagnosed?

-The doctor will examine your child to look for possible signs of Wilms tumor or other health problems.
-The main focus will likely be on the abdomen and on any increase in blood pressure, which is another possible sign of this cancer.
-Lab tests on samples of blood and urine may also be done at this time (see “Lab tests” below).
+The doctor will examine your child for possible signs of a kidney tumor or other health problems.
+The focus will probably be on the abdomen (belly) and on any increase in blood pressure, which is another possible sign of a kidney tumor.
+Blood and urine samples might also be collected for testing (see “Lab tests” below).

 - To help find out if there is a tumor in the kidney(s), and if so, if it is likely to be a Wilms tumor

-- To learn how far the tumor may have spread, both within the kidney and to other parts of the body
+- To learn if and how far the tumor has spread, both in the kidney and to other parts of the body

 - To help guide surgery or radiation therapy

-- To look at the area after treatment to help determine if it has been effective
+- To look at the area after treatment to help determine if it has worked

 Computed tomography (CT, CAT) scan

 Before the scan, your child may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that better outlines abnormal areas in the body.
 Your child may need an IV line for the dye.
-The contrast may cause some flushing (a feeling of warmth, especially in the face).
+The dye can cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic and get hives.
-Rarely, more serious reactions like trouble breathing or low blood pressure can occur.
-Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for x-rays.
+Rarely, more serious reactions can occur like trouble breathing or low blood pressure.
+Be sure to tell the doctor if your child has any allergies (especially to iodine or shellfish) or has ever had a reaction to any contrast material used for x-rays.

 Magnetic resonance imaging (MRI) scan

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
-But MRI scans use radio waves and strong magnets instead of x-rays (and therefore don’t expose your child to radiation).
-The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image of parts of the body.
+But MRI scans use radio waves and strong magnets to create the images instead of x-rays and don’t expose your child to radiation.

-A contrast material called gadolinium may be injected into a vein before the scan to better see details.
-The contrast material usually does not cause allergic reactions, but it can cause other problems in children with kidney disease, so doctors are careful when they use it.
+A contrast material called gadolinium may be injected into a vein before the scan to better show details.
+It usually does not cause allergic reactions, but it can cause other problems in children with kidney disease, so doctors are careful when they use it.

 MRI scans take longer than CT scans – often up to an hour.
 Your child may have to lie inside a narrow tube, which is confining and can be distressing.
+The test also requires a person to stay still for several minutes at a time.
 Newer, more open MRI machines may help with this, but the test still requires staying still for long periods of time.
-The MRI machine also makes loud buzzing and clicking noises that your child may find disturbing.
+The MRI machine also makes loud buzzing and clicking noises that can be disturbing.
 Younger children may be given medicine to help keep them calm or even asleep during the test.

 Chest x-rays may be done to look for any spread of Wilms tumor to the lungs, as well as to have a baseline view of the lungs to compare with other x-rays that might be done in the future.
-If a CT scan of the chest is done, this test is not needed.
+This test might not be needed if a CT scan of the chest is done.

-Bone scans can help find cancer that has spread to bones.
+Bone scans can help show if cancer has spread to bones.
 Doctors don’t usually order this test unless they think your child has a type of Wilms tumor that is likely to spread.

 For this test, a small amount of low-level radioactive material is injected into a vein (intravenously, or IV).
-The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
+(The amount of radioactivity used is very low and will pass out of the body within a day or so.)
+The substance settles in abnormal areas of bone throughout the body over a couple of hours.
 Your child then lies on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.
 Younger children may be given medicine to help keep them calm or even asleep during the test.

-Areas of active bone changes appear as "hot spots" on the skeleton – that is, they attract the radioactivity.
-These areas may suggest the presence of cancer, but other bone diseases can also cause the same pattern.
-To distinguish between these conditions, other imaging tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.
+Areas of active bone changes will appear as hot spots on the skeleton.
+These areas may suggest cancer in an area, but other bone diseases can also cause the same pattern.
+To help tell these apart, other tests such as plain x-rays or MRI scans of the bone might be needed.

-Lab tests may be done to check urine and blood samples if your child’s doctor suspects a kidney problem.
-They may also be done after a diagnosis of Wilms tumor has been made.
+Lab tests might be done to check urine and blood samples if your child’s doctor suspects a kidney problem.
+They may also be done after a Wilms tumor has been found.

-A urine sample may be tested (urinalysis) to look for blood and other substances in the urine to see if there are problems with the kidneys.
-The urine may also be tested for substances called catecholamines.
+A urine sample may be tested (urinalysis) for blood and other substances to see if there are problems with the kidneys.
+Urine may also be tested for substances called catecholamines.
 This is done to make sure your child doesn’t have another kind of tumor called neuroblastoma.
-(Neuroblastomas often start in the adrenal gland, which lies just above the kidney.)
+(Neuroblastomas often start in the adrenal glands, which are just on top of each kidney.)

-Blood tests are not used to find Wilms tumors, but they may be done to check a child’s general health (especially before surgery) and to look for side effects during treatment such as chemotherapy.
-These may include tests to count the number of white blood cells, red blood cells, and blood platelets, and tests to measure certain chemicals and salts in the blood that give clues about how well the liver and kidneys are working.
+Blood tests aren’t used to find Wilms tumors, but they can sometimes show if a child has kidney problems.
+They can also be done to check a child’s general health (especially before surgery) and to look for side effects during treatment such as chemotherapy.
+Tests to count the number of white blood cells, red blood cells, and blood platelets, and to measure certain chemicals and salts in the blood can give clues about how well the kidneys and liver are working.

-Most of the time, imaging tests can give doctors enough information to decide if a child probably has a Wilms tumor, and therefore surgery should be done.
+Most of the time, imaging tests can give doctors enough information to decide if a child probably has a Wilms tumor, and therefore if surgery should be done.
 But the actual diagnosis of Wilms tumor is made when a sample of the tumor is removed and looked at under a microscope.
-The cells in Wilms tumors have a characteristic appearance when looked at this way.
-This is also when doctors determine the histology of the Wilms tumor (favorable or unfavorable), as was described in the section “What is Wilms tumor?”
+The cells in Wilms tumors have a distinct appearance when looked at this way.
+Doctors also look at the sample to determine the histology of the Wilms tumor (favorable or unfavorable), as was described in the section “What is Wilms tumor?”